danielburgmann/atlassian-export/README.md

 After setting up Confluence you can import a sample Confluence space "TEST" for testing from `./src/test/resources/confluence/Confluence-space-export-TEST.xml.zip`.
-Therefore navigate in Confluence to "Administration" / "General configuration" / "Administration - Backup & Restore" / "Import Confluence data" / "Upload a site or space export file" and upload the ZIP file.
+Therefore, navigate in Confluence to "Administration" / "General configuration" / "Administration - Backup & Restore" / "Import Confluence data" / "Upload a site or space export file" and upload the ZIP file.

 ## Links